 • accessible to children at all times

-• shared with parents at the Celebration of learning day and provides an opportunity to celebrate, reflect and target set
+• shared with parents at the Celebration of learning day and provides an opportunity to celebrate and reflect

 • taken home at the end of the year

 Written reports are shared with parents twice a year, at the end of term 1 and at the end of the school year.
 The purpose of the report is to provide a summative record of progress for students, parents and the school and to document targets for further development.